 - Prep your muffin tin by spraying each cup with cooking spray, or coating with oil.

 - In a large skillet add 1 tbsp olive oil and cook the sausage until it is cooked through and crumbled.
 If there is excess oil drain the fat from the sausage and set aside

 - **This recipe can make 12 large egg cups or up to 24 smaller egg cups, divide your filling according to how many sausage egg muffins you want.
 Divide the sausage mixture evenly into the muffin cups (this should be enough to make 18-24 egg cups, depending on the size of your muffin tin).
 Pour enough egg mixture so that it is almost to the top of each cup.
 Sprinkle each cup with Parmesan cheese.

-- Bake for 20 minutes until they are lightly browned on top and cooked through the center.
+- Bake for 15-18 minutes until they are lightly browned on top and cooked through the center.
 Let cool for 5 minutes before removing them from the muffin tin.You may need to run a knife around the edge of each muffin cup to remove them from the pan.

 Bake the egg cups and let cool.
 Remove from the muffin tin and place in a 9x13 pan.
 Refrigerate for up to 3 days.
 To reheat bake at 350 for 15 minutes, until heated through.
 You can also microwave the egg cups a few at a time for 30 seconds - 1 minute.